-If your amenorrhea is caused by an eating disorder, too much exercise, or high levels of stress, you may want to think about working with a therapist.
+Therapy may help to manage stress or other behaviors that can cause problems.
 There are many types of therapy.
 Talk with a therapist to find out which type will work for you.
 Some types are:

 Cognitive Behavioral Therapy (CBT)

-This type of therapy will help you look at your feelings and thought patterns, learn to interpret them in a more realistic way, and use coping methods to real-life situations.
+CBT will help you look at thought patterns.
+It can help you learn to interpret them in a different way and learn better coping skills.

-Complex family behaviors and attitudes often play a role in eating disorders and stress.
-Many people can't get better unless their families know their roles in the problem and make changes.
+Family habits and attitudes often play a role in eating disorders and stress.
+Many people can't get better unless their families know their roles in the problem and wellness.
 Close family members need to understand the disorder and support the patient.

 Abnormal uterine bleeding.
 EBSCO DynaMed website.
 Available at:https://www.dynamed.com/approach-to/abnormal-uterine-bleeding.
 Updated October 10, 2019.
 Accessed November 14, 2019.